Colitis refers to the inflammation of the colon.

 Treatment depends on the underlying cause and may include the following:

-- For a case of mild acute colitis, a fast of 24 to 48 hours, followed by a bland diet such as rice and boiled chicken.
-After that, a gradual re-introduction of the dog’s normal diet is recommended.
+- For a case of mild acute colitis, the vet may suggest a fast of 24 to 48 hours, followed by a bland diet such as rice and boiled chicken.
+After that, the dog can return to his normal diet.

-- For chronic colitis caused by an inflammatory bowel disease, anti-inflammatory and immunosuppressive drugs such as corticosteroids may be prescribed.
+- For IBD-related chronic colitis, the vet may prescribe anti-inflammatory and immunosuppressive drugs such as corticosteroids.

-- A high-fiber diet or adding fiber to the dog’s normal diet can help colitis caused by irritable bowel syndrome.
+- A high-fiber diet or adding fermentable fiber such as psyllium, or fructooligosaccharides (FOS) to the dog’s normal diet can help colitis caused by irritable bowel syndrome.

-In addition to the above, motility-modifying drugs (i.e. drugs that regulate the motor activity of the intestinal tract) may also be given to the dog to relieve the symptoms of colitis.
+In addition to the above, the vet may also give motility-modifying drugs (i.e. drugs that regulate the motor activity of the intestinal tract) to relieve the symptoms of colitis.

 A Natural Remedy for Canine Colitis